 Affiliate link management

-While placing ads in content is generally the number one monetization strategy for food bloggers, affiliate marketing can be another great channel for producing income.
-With affiliate marketing presents a few issues.
-How to know which URLs are being clicked?
-How to present all links as “no follow” – keeping in line with FTC recommendations – and how to prevent affiliate links from being indexed in Google?
+While placing ads in content is generally the number one monetization strategy for food blogs, affiliate marketing can be another great channel for producing income.
+Affiliate marketing presents a few issues.
+The first is the problem of knowing which URLs are being clicked?
+Secondly, it can be a pain to present all links as “no follow” – keeping in line with FTC recommendations.
+And you also have to make sure to prevent affiliate links from being indexed in Google.